Dan McFarland, 40, had been riding motorcycles since he was 19. He loved his black 2015 Harley Sportster.

 “I’d seen a lot of brain injuries, and I always thought if that ever happened to me, I’d want them to let me die – but it was different when it was Dan,” she said.
 “I wanted and needed him to fight.”

-Melanie and Dan married more than 11 years ago and had a daughter together.
+Melanie and Dan married more than 11 years ago and had a child, Jasper.
 But five years into the marriage, they divorced.
 They recently rekindled their romance, and Melanie had moved back in with Dan.